reckel-jm/cantara-webpage/content/tutorial/Install Cantara.en.md

 Installing Cantara is quite simple if you are using Windows or Linux.
 Here you will find a detailed description for your operating system.

+{{% notice note %}}
+For Support of the CCLI Songselect file format, please download the Version 2.3 Beta.
+[You can find the source code and binaries on Github.](https://github.com/reckel-jm/cantara/releases/tag/v2.2.3beta)
+{{% /notice %}}

 ## Windows

 The installation using windows is very easy.
 There is an installer which you can use and which will lead you through the process.
 After downloading, the installation should take **less than one minute**.